From Sonic Retro

 Sound tests are often put in by game developers to help ensure the audio of the game is working properly, while sometimes they are more polished, anticipating use by the end user.
 This is evident in the design of many different sound tests.
-Some are small and feature only a raw list of every audio track in the game by number, while others are more catered to use, such as with the names of audio tracks, as well as a separation between Background music (BGM) and Sound effects (SFX).
-Some games, such as Knuckles' Chaotix, feature extremely complex sound tests, even with their own hidden features, as seen to the right.
+Some are small and feature only a raw list of every audio track in the game by number, while others are more catered for casual use, such as with the names of audio tracks, as well as a separation between Background music (BGM) and Sound effects (SFX).
+Some games, such as Chaotix, feature extremely complex sound tests, even with their own hidden features, as seen to the right.

 With the advent of more complex sound systems, the sound test also gave the end user the ability to test different audio modes, such as Monaural (Mono), Stereophonic (Stereo), and later Surround sound, to ensure compatibility.